 In the event that Flamelink’s application is unavailable, your project’s availability is isolated and is subject to your own security and redundancy setup.
 This also means that you are not tied into Flamelink and always remain in control of your own data.

-In the event of a region-wide outage, Flamelink will bring up a duplicate environment in a different Google Cloud Platform region within a reasonable amount of time.
+In the event of a region-wide outage, Flamelink will endeavour to bring up a duplicate environment within a reasonable amount of time.

 Data Security and Privacy